lauraskelton/beerchooser/README.md

 ===========
 BeerChooser Relaunch for iOS

 BeerChooser was the first iOS app I created back in 2010.
 It was a featured app in the Lifestyle section of the App Store.
-I'm working on a completely new relaunch of the app using everything I've learned in the past four years to make it way more awesome.
+I'm working on a completely new relaunch of the app using everything I've learned since then to make it way more awesome.

 Credits
 ===========